Berkanktk/CyberSecurity/README.md

 “s” = SUID.
 This means that any user can execute these commands and they will be ran as the original owner.

 **Example**
 Lets say the `cat` command had the 's' in its SUID.
-Then you would be able to use something like the following command:
+Then you would be able to use something like the following command to read a flag:
 `find /home/berkan/flag1.txt -exec cat {} \;`

+## TTY Shell
+The tty command of terminal basically prints the file name of the terminal connected to standard input. tty is short of teletype, but popularly known as a terminal it allows you to interact with the system by passing on the data (you input) to the system, and displaying the output produced by the system

+**Shell Spawning**
+`python -c 'import pty; pty.spawn("/bin/sh")'`
+`echo os.system('/bin/bash')`
+`/bin/sh -i`
+`perl —e 'exec "/bin/sh";'`
+`perl: exec "/bin/sh";`
+`ruby: exec "/bin/sh"`
+`lua: os.execute('/bin/sh')`
+From within IRB
+`exec "/bin/sh"`
+From within vi
+`:!bash`
+From within vi
+`:set shell=/bin/bash:shell`
+From within nmap
+`!sh`

+Many of these will also allow you to escape jail shells.
+The top 3 would be my most successful in general for spawning from the command line.

 ## Phishing